mdearif/SOEN-6841/LearningJournal.md

 * I also looked into different methods and instruments for project tracking in order to keep tabs on developments, spot deviations, and guarantee project delivery on schedule.
 * Investigated project metrics and key performance indicators to evaluate project performance and pinpoint areas in need of development.
 * Examined how a Project Management Office (PMO) may help a company standardize its project management procedures and governance.
-* Moreover, I examined case studies and actual situations to comprehend how schedule disruptions aƯect the overall eƯectiveness of the project and investigate mitigating techniques.
+* Moreover, I examined case studies and actual situations to comprehend how schedule disruptions aƯect the overall effectiveness of the project and investigate mitigating techniques.
 * Investigated the reasons behind and effects of project cost variations, looking at cost control strategies and budgeting approaches to efficiently manage project finances.
 * In my research, I also analyzed methods and instruments for resource use in order to maximize resource distribution and improve project eƯectiveness.
 * Reviewed case studies and investigated techniques and instruments for risk monitoring to recognize, evaluate, and reduce project risks over the course of the project.
 * Investigated Earned Value Management concepts and techniques to evaluate project performance and make precise outcome forecasts.
-* Investigated methods for schedule optimization to reduce project length and eƯectively accomplish project goals.
+* Investigated methods for schedule optimization to reduce project length and effectively accomplish project goals.
 * In addition, I also investigated the goal of project control and monitoring, as well as how S curves may be used to show project progress and spot trends.
 * Examined how Work Breakdown Structure (WBS) organizes work for projects and helps with project planning and execution.